 Once state sharing is enabled, the remote state code scippet can be used to pull outputs from the source workspace:

-The true power of federated environments is realized when you combine run triggers and state sharing.
-This allows you to create fully automated, cross-environment workflows.
-A change in a foundational infrastructure workspace can trigger a run in a dependent workspace in another environment, which can then access the necessary outputs from the initial run.
+Run triggers and state sharing are most useful together.
+A change in a foundational infrastructure workspace can trigger a run in a dependent workspace in another environment, and that run can read the outputs it needs from the first one.

 Consider a scenario with two environments: